chef-boneyard/chef-web-docs-2016/chef_master/source/config_rb_chef_server_enterprise.rst

 Settings
 =====================================================
-The following sections describe the various settings that are available in the |chef server rb| file.
+The following sections describe the various settings that are available in the private-chef-server.rb file.

 General
 -----------------------------------------------------